GBen1/CountMADescrow/README.md

 **Timeline stats and number of MADescrow RELEASED !**

->After using this script for the first time ( `bash MADcountV3.sh`) you will be able to display the number of madescrow released and the timeline (weekly/monthly/quarterly/yearly) stats of your last search in using this command: `bash displaylaststats.sh`
+>After using this script for the first time ( `bash MADcountV3.sh`) you will be able to display three different indexes and the timeline stats (block based and time based) of your last search in using this command: `bash displaylaststats.sh`

 ***